 After Hours Crisis Hotline:

-1st Annual Purple Ribbon
+1st Annual Purple Ribbon was a wonderful success!

-Hear stories of triumph and inspiration from survivors who have been challenged, yet met those challenges head on and no longer victims of violence.
+We heard stories of triumph and inspiration from survivors who have been challenged, yet met those challenges head on and no longer victims of violence.
 We know that raising awareness of the issue of Domestic Violence in our community is vital if we are to adequately address the many repercussions that abuse has on the family.

 It is hard to imagine that every 9 seconds in the US a woman is assaulted or beaten, and that 1 in 3 women and 1 in 4 men have been physically abused by an intimate partner.
 It is even harder to imagine that most cases of domestic abuse go unreported.
 Raising funds to continue to provide services to victims is a challenge that we embrace as our responsibility and we need your help to do it.

 Gaining stability after making the brave decision to escape the abuse in one’s own home creates even more challenges for the individual and ATV helps that victim address those challenges head on.
 With the addition of our SafeHouse we provide a continuum of care by giving the victim of domestic violence or sexual assault the option to leave the abuse rather than continuing to endure it.
 Accessing counseling and advocacy services for those impacted by violence is just the beginning of the uphill battle faced by victims of violence.
 Finding safe housing to shield them from continued abuse is daunting but with the SafeHouse we are able to do just that.